RSachinShetty/scenario-examples/CKA/nslookup/step1/q.md

 <br>

 Create an nginx pod named `nginx-pod-cka` using the `nginx` image, and expose it internally with a service named `nginx-service-cka`.
-Verify your ability to perform DNS lookups for the service name from within the cluster using the `busybox:1.28` image.
+Verify your ability to perform DNS lookups(use name: `test-nslookup`) for the service name from within the cluster using the `busybox:1.28` image.
 Record the results in `nginx-service.txt`.